mph-/lcapy/doc/discretetime.rst

         2
        z

-The discrete-time Fourier transform (DTFT) of a discrete-time expression can be found with the `DFTFT()` method:
+The discrete-time Fourier transform (DTFT) of a discrete-time expression can be found with the `DTFT()` method:

    >>> (delta(n) + 2 * delta(n - 2)).DTFT()
           -4⋅ⅉ⋅π⋅Δₜ⋅f